-How to reassure them that pet-safe pest control is absolutely possible?
-By taking them through and following a few steps before, during and after treatment.
-They will quickly realise through a team effort you can keep their furry, scaled and feathered friends safe.
+Your customer wants the pests gone but not at the expense of the beloved family pet.
+Reassure them that pet safe pest control is absolutely possible.
+Take them through the following steps before, during and after treatment.
+They’ll quickly realise that through a team effort you can help them keep their furry, scaled and feathered friends safe.

 Here’s what to tell your customers about pet safety during pest control to ease their worries.
 And, win (or continue winning) their business.